 It seems like a sound investment, even for someone who moves frequently:

 - It’s removable – can be unscrewed and taken from home to home

-- It’s extremely small and lightweight – the entire box, with all the necessary faucet pieces and tools for installment is hardly bigger than an iPhone
+- It’s extremely small and lightweight – the entire box, with all the necessary faucet pieces and tools for installation are hardly bigger than an iPhone

 How it works

 The Altered Nozzle attaches to the nozzle already on your faucet, and turns your water flow into a mist.
 It has 2 settings, “mist mode” and “save mode.”

 Mist mode claims to save 98% of water flow, and save mode is said to save 85%.
 You change modes by turning the water drop-shaped attachment.